b-rbmp/leitor-notas-corretagem-b3/README.md

 Upload the brokerage notes to the **notas/nao_processados** folder.
 Run the script and the csv file will be generated in the **output** folder.
 Processed brokerage notes will be moved to the **notas/processados** folder.

 Every time the script is run, it will read the brokerage notes in the **notas/nao_processados** folder, process them and move them to the **notas/processados** folder.
-CSV file will be re-generated with the new data, in overwrite mode.
+The CSV  output file will be re-generated with the new data, in overwrite mode.